Devbearking/Voting-Dapp/README.md

 ## Usage

-1. **Create a Voting Session**: Navigate to the create session page and fill out the required details.
+1. **Add candidates**: Navigate to the input and fill out the required details.
-2. **Participate in a Voting Session**: Find a voting session you want to participate in and cast your vote.
+2. **Participate in a Voting**: Find the candidate you want and cast your vote.
-3. **View Results**: Once the voting session is over, view the results on the results page.
+3. **View Results**: The results will be displayed immediately.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code adheres to the project's coding standards and includes tests where applicable.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or support, please open an issue in this repository or contact the repository owner.

----

 Happy coding!